Seagat2011/TD-AMERITRADE-ONLINE-TRADING-PLATFORM/README.md

 instrument or asset that will undergo bankruptcy, corporate or government theft -- or because of market regulation, innovation, or other previously unknown market conditions, eventually go out of business.

-Trend-trading, or trend-following does not take into account general market sentiment, trading volume, market news, or an instrument's access to liquidity -- this is highly controversial.
+Trend-trading, or trend-following however does not take into account general market sentiment, trading volume, market news, or an instrument's access to liquidity -- this is highly controversial.

 But trend-trading these multiple "inflection points", a term borrowed from the Mathematics of Calculus to indicate a measured deviation from the Mean
 (ie. The Trend: 1-day Trend,7-day Trend,30-day Trend,Quarterly Trend,90-day Trend,200-day Trend,Annual Trend,Decade Trend, Lifelong Trend)
-adequately indicate when to buy, and when to sell, as reflected in the option's premium and strike-price which opens, resumes, or eventually ends the trend.
+adequately indicates when to buy, and when to sell, as reflected in the option's premium and strike-price which opens, resumes, or eventually ends the trend.

 6.28